THE MONTESSORI CONCEPT

 Art and Craft and Music and Movement

-Music and movement education are also important parts of the curriculum as well as the Arts.
-They offer children ways to express themselves, their feelings, experiences and ideas.
-These activities will help children develop control of their fine and gross-motor movement.
-Apart from the Montessori curriculum, Brainy Child Montessori also offers a range of enrichment courses as we believe that children should be widely exposed to different fields and subjects.
-Click here to know more about our Enrichment Programmes.
+Music, movement, and arts are vital parts of the curriculum, offering children ways to express feelings, experiences, and ideas.
+These activities help develop fine and gross-motor control.
+Besides the Montessori curriculum, Brainy Child Montessori offers enrichment courses, believing children should be exposed to various fields and subjects.
+Click here to learn more about our Enrichment Programmes.